echoprotocol/echowiki/technologies/powr-echorand/overview.md

 ### Step 1 - Block Generation

-For each block, a new list of possible **producers** is determined with the help of a verifiable random function $VRF(r, s)$ as described above.
-As a result, each network node receives a $VRF(r, s)$ set and a $VRFN(r, s)$ subset - a list of accounts authorized at this node.
-If $VRFN(r, s)$ is not empty, the node issues a block proposal based on the transactions that are in the node mempool.
+For each block, a new list of possible **producers** is determined with the help of a verifiable random function $VRF(r, a, s)$ as described above.
+As a result, each network node receives a $VRF(r, a, s)$ set and a $VRFN(r, a, s)$ subset - a list of accounts authorized at this node.
+If $VRFN(r, a, s)$ is not empty, the node issues a block proposal based on the transactions that are in the node mempool.

 Since all input data for the VRF is already included in the previous blocks, each node in the network determines the list of producers independently, and it is the same for everyone \(deterministic\).